Overview of people and workplace intelligence in Microsoft Graph

 Allow users to collaborate and get back to work

-The new Office 365 people cards tap into the used and shared insights to connect the dots between people and units of knowledge.
+The new Microsoft 365 people cards tap into the used and shared insights to connect the dots between people and units of knowledge.
 The people card identifies and displays relevant documents about a person.
 Users can see people cards across the suite, for example, in Outlook on the web.
 See figure 2.

 The insights API provides a similar functionality with the used and shared entities.
-They return what a user has been viewing or working on most recently, or what colleagues have shared with the user most recently in Office 365.
+They return what a user has been viewing or working on most recently, or what colleagues have shared with the user most recently in Microsoft 365.

 Figure 2.
 Outlook on the web showing a people card for a user